EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 Let's go through each one of the options from that command now to understand it better.

 - `docker run -d`: Runs the container in detached mode.
 This means that it's run in the background as a daemon.
 Control is returned to the console immediately.
 - `--name magento-demo-mysql`: This is the name of our container.
-Normally, Docker will generate a random name for containers.
+Normally, Docker will generate random names for containers.
 In this case, we want to give it a name to refer to it with other Docker commands.
-- `--network magento-demo-network`: Tells Docker to run the container as part of the `magento-demo-network` network that we created in the first step.
-This is teh network that we will use for all of our other containers.
+- `--network magento-demo-network`: Tells Docker to run the container as part of the `magento-demo-network` network that we created earlier.
+This is the network that we will use for all of our containers.
 - `--network-alias mysql`: This is the name of this container within the network.
 This is how other containers in the network will be able to reference it.
 We'll see that come to life a bit later.
 - `-p 3306:3306`: Sets up our new MySQL container to allow connections over port `3306`.
 This is MySQL's default port, which Magento will use to connect to it.
-This basically says "requests coming over the network to port `3306` of this container are goin to be handled by the service installed in this container that listens to port `3306`".
+This basically says "requests coming over the network to port `3306` of this container are going to be handled by the service installed in this container that listens to port `3306`".
 That service happens to be MySQL.
 - `-v magento-demo-mysql-data:/var/lib/mysql`: Creates a Docker volume.
 Specifically, we're setting this one up to store the data files from MySQL.
 We need to do this so that the data stored in our MySQL container is persisted across shutdowns. `magento-demo-mysql-data` is the name of the volume and `/var/lib/mysql` is the directory within the MySQL container where that volume is mounted.
 In other words, any files stored in that directory are going to be stored within the volume instead.
-The volume is stored by Docker in the host machine, outside the container. `/var/lib/mysql` This the default directory where MySQL stores databases.
+The volume is stored by Docker in the host machine, outside the container. `/var/lib/mysql` is the default directory where MySQL stores databases.
 - `-e MYSQL_ROOT_PASSWORD=password`: Is the password for the root user for MySQL.
 This is passed into the containerized MySQL via environment variables.
 Hence the `-e` option.
 - `-e MYSQL_USER=kevin`: Creates a new login in MySQL with `kevin` as its username.
-- `-e MYSQL_PASSWORD=password`: Sets the `password` as the password for that `kevin` account.
+- `-e MYSQL_PASSWORD=password`: Sets the word `password` as the password for that `kevin` user.
 - `-e MYSQL_DATABASE=magento_demo`: Creates a database named `magento_demo`.
 - `mysql:5.7`: This is the image that we're using for our container. `5.7` specifies the version that we want to run.
-The `mysql` image in Docker Hub contains a few more versions or "tags", in Docker words.
+[The `mysql` image in Docker Hub](https://hub.docker.com/_/mysql) contains a few more versions.
+Or "tags", in Docker words.

 ### Connecting to this container

 `docker ps` showed us that our container was running.
-We can also interact with it though.
-Here are a couple of ways on how to do it:
+We can also interact with it.
+Here are a couple of ways of doing it:

 #### Connecting from within the container